While hesitating, Louisiana becomes creative in the spread of vaccines | ExBulletin

 Health officials believe it is necessary to prevent the uncontrolled spread of COVID-19, a benchmark of more than 70% of the population immunized by either vaccination or past infections We are predicting when it will be difficult to reach the threshold.
 This issue is especially urgent as more virulent and infectious virus strains reach the United States.

 According to a state survey, more than 40% of Louisiana residents are hesitant or do not want to be vaccinated at all.
-According to the US Centers for Disease Control and Prevention, Louisiana administers higher doses than other southern states, but remains in the bottom six for vaccinations for adults over the age of 18.
+Louisiana administers doses at a higher rate than other southern states, Remaining on the bottom According to the US Centers for Disease Control and Prevention, 6 people are vaccinated against adults over the age of 18.

 Alaska’s health department is considering establishing a vaccine clinic at the airport.
 Ohio health agencies have asked vaccine providers to develop a site near the bus stop and consider providing mobile vaccination services.
 In Connecticut, the health department has begun an initiative to call residents directly to make reservations.
 Mississippi works with local organizations to provide direct vaccinations to returning elderly people.
 Alabama’s health agency has decided how to investigate vaccine resistance and create a message to appeal to those who are hesitant.